Joe & Debbie Harker, owners

 In addition to the fruit trees and sweet corn, the family works to plant their vegetable garden at the earliest time possible to provide a full fresh produce experience at the farm stand.
 The garden varies each year, but usually includes tomatoes, green beans, onions, zucchini, cucumbers, potatoes, eggplant, peppers, lettuce, asparagus, and broccoli.
 The farm is also home to a large strawberry patch as well as black raspberry, red raspberry, blackberry, gooseberry, and grape vines.

 Jeff is the oldest of the 4 children and helps at the farm when he can.
 He earned his Doctorate of Veterinary Medicine from Purdue University and is a partner at Swine Veterinary Services in Frankfort.
-He lives with his wife Traci and his 4 children, Kathleen, Sarah, Matthew, and Amelia in Michigantown.
-Kathleen will be a junior at Purdue University and has been helping at the orchard in the summers.
+He lives with his wife Traci and 2 of his children, Matthew and Amelia, in Michigantown.
+His oldest children live on their own with their daughters.
+Kathleen (Alex) Jackson and daughter Aida and Sarah Harker and her daughter Libbi.

 Their son Brian earned a Bachelor’s Degree from Purdue University in Ag Systems Management and works full time at the farm.
 Brian does many jobs at the farm from mechanic to most of the planting and harvesting.
 If you’ve had our sweet corn then he probably pulled it as he can carry 3 dozen at a time and is the most efficient.
 Along with his wife Cherri and his 4 sons, Brice, Dylan, Tyler, and Jacob, he lives in the home where Debbie grew up that is on the south edge of the farm.
-Brice will be a junior in high school and is the main salesman at the Shelbyville Farmer’s Market.
-Eleven year old Tyler has taken on a salesman position as well and has impressed buyers at the stand and at the Greenwood Farmers Market.
+Brice now raises some pigs at the farm after earning his Bachelor’s Degree from Purdue in December 2019.

-Julie has been nicknamed “Peach Girl” by many of her friends as she works many farmer’s markets and even sold to her co-workers at Hamilton Southeastern High School where she teaches Algebra and Computer Programming and is the Head Girls Track Coach.
+Julie has been nicknamed “Peach Girl” by many of her friends as she works many farmer’s markets and even sold to her co-workers at Hamilton Southeastern High School where she teaches Computer Science and is the Head Girls Track Coach.
 She ran track and earned her bachelor’s degree at Indiana State University and also received a masters degree from Indiana University in Indianapolis.
 With her computer background, Julie created the website and tracks inventory.
 She lives with her husband, Dmitri, in Fortville.
-He has also been drafted to work farmer’s markets on his days off from his job at Arthur’s Music Store in Fountain Square.
+He has also been drafted to work farmer’s markets when he isn’t busy at one of his other jobs.

 Michelle is the baby of the family and could be considered the director of marketing even though she currently lives in Chapel Hill, North Carolina.
 She earned a Doctorate of Audiology from Ball State University and works for Phonak as a clinical trainer.
-She travels all over the US and has even gone to Brazil for work, but makes time in her schedule to help at the farm at least once a month during peak season.
-In her spare time (when she has it), she contributes to the farm stand with Michelle’s Noodles (home-made egg noodles).
+She is married to Jeff Wiebke and they have one son, Oliver.